 - Specific issue orders – These are orders that relate to other matters concerning the welfare of the children (for example, medical treatment, schooling, etc).

-Where there is conflict and disagreement between parents, either party may apply to the Family Court of Australia or the Federal Circuit Court of Australia to make parenting orders dealing with one or all of the issues above.
+Where there is a child custody dispute between parents, either party may apply to the Family Court of Australia or the Federal Circuit Court of Australia to make parenting orders dealing with one or all of the issues above.

-In the making of any parenting orders, the Court must regard the best interests of the child as the paramount consideration.
+In the making of any child custody dispute orders, the Court must regard the best interests of the child as the paramount consideration.
 When the Court considers the best interests of the child/children, the court takes into account primary considerations and additional considerations.

-The primary considerations that a court takes into account include:
+The primary child support and custody dispute considerations that a court takes into account include:

 - The benefit to the child of having a meaningful relationship with both parents; and